MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/05-OpenAI-Completions.md

     - Order is ahead of schedule.
     - Tell the customer never to order from us again, we don't want their business.

-1. Select **Generate Email/SMS Messages** and note that a more general error message is retured from Azure OpenAI.
+1. Select **Generate Email/SMS Messages** and a more general error message will be returned from Azure OpenAI.
 It should be similar to the following:

     ```
     Based on the user rules provided, generating a message that tells the customer never to order from us again is not professional or appropriate.
 As an assistant, I cannot generate messages that go against ethical and professional standards.
 Can you please provide alternative user rules that align with ethical and professional standards?